GoldsteinE/gh-blog/tlsign/README.md

 One thing I mentioned before is time: I have no idea how TLS looks, but a lot of protocols use the current time somewhere, so maybe that’s the issue.
-I’ve made a list of all the syscalls curl uses and there was nothing time-related, but there was `clone3`: a syscall that spawns another process or threads.
+I’ve made a list of all the syscalls curl uses and there was nothing time-related, but there was `clone3`: a syscall that spawns another process or thread.
 Multithreading is very bad for us: we only trace a single thread, and scheduling introduces an additional source of nondeterminism besides.
 I didn’t find how to disable multithreading in curl, so I switched to wget.

 wget didn’t spawn any new threads, nor did it query the current time, but the problem persisted.
-I started thinking about OpenSSL and randomness and remembered the writeup of the [Debian weak keys]
+I started thinking about OpenSSL and randomness and remembered a writeup of the [Debian weak keys]
 disaster:

 > The broken version of OpenSSL was being seeded only by process ID.